-As far as the fixed line business goes, the low penetration levels in the country and the increasing demand for data based services such as the Internet will act as major catalysts in the growth of this segment.
-However, the growth would be mitigated by increasing substitution of landlines by mobile phone.
+The fixed line business continues to remain muted despite the low penetration levels in the country.
+The increasing demand for data based services such as the Internet will act as major catalysts in the growth of this segment.
+However, the growth continues to be mitigated by increasing substitution of landlines by mobile phone.
 The PSUs will however continue to retain their dominant position.
 This is on account of high capital investments required in setting up a nationwide network.
-As a result, the private sector players will have to rely on key business centers and pockets of high urbanisation for their growth.

 Increasing choice and one of the lowest tariffs in the world have made the cellular services in India an attractive proposition for the average consumer.
-The mobile penetration levels in urban areas have already crossed 100%.
-Therefore the main driver for future growth would be the rural areas where wireless tele-density is around 40.23%. .
+The teledensity in urban areas is nearly 150%.
+Therefore the main driver for future growth would be the rural areas where wireless tele-density is around 43.67%. .